-Today, on my way to work i got on the redline train, sat down and start reading my book, the fire next time by James Baldwin. i’m sure it was no coincidence.
-As the train doors close and the train begins to pull off, I hear the voice of a black man, angry (hurt) and speaking loudly. a voice begging to be heard by everyone on the train. i hear him saying, talking, venting, or maybe speaking at one the white passengers on the train or all the white people for that matter. “i’m tired of this racist shit!,” he proclaimed. for some reason, i was excited as i have been every time a racist encounter happens on the train during my commutes. the racial hostility is so intense at times that i feel better and more relaxed when that tension is acknowledged and then, for me, the unspoken stress and awkwardness will be diminished.
+Today on my way to work I got on the redline train, sat down and start reading my book, The Fire Next Time by James Baldwin.
+I’m sure it was no coincidence.
+As the train doors close and the train begins to pull off, I hear the voice of a black man, angry, hurt, and speaking loudly.
+A voice begging to be heard by everyone on the train.
+I hear him saying, talking, venting, speaking to one of the white passengers on the train, or all the white people for that matter.
+“I’m tired of this racist shit!” he proclaimed.
+For some reason, I was just as excited as I’ve been each time a race-centered confrontation happens on the train during my commutes.
+The racial hostility is so intense, at times, that I feel more relaxed and even a sense of catharsis when that tension is acknowledged as the unspoken stress and awkwardness between two different worlds is released and diminished.

-white people are passive aggressive. they provoke black people. on trains, on platforms, in the metro, in our everyday commute, they are rude. if you are black, they bump into you and don’t say excuse me. they won’t move for you. if you are on the platform they will bump you rather than moving, respectfully, as most decent people do. the hate that they exude is alarming to me, from the time i moved here and everyday after. i couldn’t help but think of james baldwin’s the fire next time, the book burning in my hands.
-God gave noah the rainbow sign, no more water, the fire next time.
+White people are passive aggressive.
+They provoke black people on trains, on platforms, in our everyday commute.
+They are rude.
+If you are black, they bump into you and don’t say “excuse me.”
+They won’t move for you.
+If you are on the platform they will bump you rather than moving respectfully as most decent people do.
+The hate that they exude is alarming to me, from the time I moved here and everyday after.
+I couldn’t help but think of James Baldwin’s The Fire Next Time, the book burning in my hands.
+“God gave Noah the rainbow sign, no more water, the fire next time.”

-another instance happened with a black woman. she was standing up, holding on to the rail and a white man must have pushed her or passively made her move for him. she went off for the rest of the ride. i won’t forget this either because she was right in front of me, looking me in the eyes, as if she was talking to me. as if we were having a conversation. she talked about “euro-peens,” as she pronounced it. “the devils,” she referred to them as. everyone was looking at her or ignoring her like she was crazy, but the only crazy part was that she was telling the truth. the guy on the train this morning said the same thing, “devils.”
+Another instance happened with a black woman.
+She was standing up, holding on to the rail and a white man must have pushed her or passively made her move for him.
+She went off for the rest of the ride.
+I won’t forget this either because she was right in front of me, looking me in the eyes, as if she was talking to me.
+As if we were having a conversation.
+She talked about “euro-peens,” as she pronounced it.
+“The devils,” she referred to them as.
+Everyone was looking at her or ignoring her like she was crazy, but the only crazy part was that she was telling the truth.
+The guy on the train this morning said the same thing, “devils.”

-From these confrontations to all of the glares, stares, pushing and bumping, or the blatant disregard of white people toward black people (not wanting to take an empty seat to avoid sitting next to a black person, especially if that person is a black man) it never surprises me when these altercations occur. relief from the racial tension, thick and engulfing, is a good enough reward. it’s freedom.
+From these confrontations to all of the glares, stares, pushing and bumping, or the blatant disregard of white people toward black people (not wanting to take an empty seat to avoid sitting next to a black person, especially if that person is a black man) it never surprises me when these altercations occur.
+Relief from the racial tension, thick and engulfing, is a good enough reward.
+It’s freedom.

-fuel for the revolution?
+Or perhaps its fuel for the revolution.